jonashackt/mac-to-linux/README.md

 restic eliminates nearly all fallacies of duplicity (and thus Gnome Backup / Deja Dup).
 A restore is extremely fast, since there's no need to put together files from different difftars.
 Additionally it has no effect on the overall backup status, if single data blocks are currupt.

+In my experiences restict also needs far less CPU resources then duplicity/Deja Dup: And that's kind a killer criteria also, since 2 hours of backup is a lot of CPU time...

 * restic: https://github.com/restic/restic docs: https://restic.readthedocs.io/en/stable/010_introduction.html
 * resticprofile: https://github.com/creativeprojects/resticprofile docs: https://creativeprojects.github.io/resticprofile/index.html